-As of February 28, 2018, our annual impairment review date, and March 31, 2018, we had 15 reporting units with goodwill.
+Goodwill is tested for impairment annually and whenever events and circumstances indicate that impairment may have occurred.
+As of February 28, 2019, our annual impairment review date, and March 31, 2019, we had 15 reporting units with goodwill.
 As part of our annual test for impairment of goodwill, management estimates the discounted cash flows of each reporting unit to estimate their respective fair values.
-In performing this analysis, management considers current information and future events, such as competition, technological advances and reductions in advertising support for our trademarks and tradenames, that could cause subsequent evaluations to utilize different assumptions.
-In the event that the carrying amount of the reporting unit exceeds the fair value, management would then be required to allocate the estimated fair value of the assets and liabilities of the reporting unit as if the unit was acquired in a business combination, thereby revaluing the carrying amount of goodwill.
+In performing this analysis, management considers current information and future events, such as competition, technological advances and changes in advertising support for our trademarks and tradenames that could cause subsequent evaluations to utilize different assumptions.
+An impairment charge is recognized for the amount by which the carrying amount exceeds the reporting unit's fair value.
+The discount rate utilized in the analysis, as well as future cash flows, may be influenced by such factors as changes in interest rates and rates of inflation.
+Additionally, should the related fair value of goodwill be adversely affected as a result of declining sales or margins caused by competition, changing consumer preferences, technological advances or changes in advertising and promotional expenses, we may be required to record additional impairment charges in the future.
+In addition, we considered our market capitalization at February 28, 2019, as compared to the aggregate fair values of our reporting units, to assess the reasonableness of our estimates pursuant to the discounted cash flow methodology.